What Is Lactase?

 The research on the efficacy of lactase supplementation for IBS specifically is sadly very sparse, and we could only find one study that looked directly at supplementation with this enzyme in IBS patients.
 In this one very small IBS study, lactase did not result in significant symptom improvements.18

 The takeaway from these studies

-Because of all the factors that can affect lactose tolerance, figuring out what works for you is inevitably going to be a bit of a trial and error situation.
+While we do have evidence to show that supplementing with lactase can help relieve symptoms in those with lactose intolerance, because of all the factors that can affect how well it works, figuring out what works for you is inevitably going to be a bit of a trial and error situation.
 In the final section, we’ll look at different options for doing this.

 How To Take Lactase Enzymes

 Lactose-free products vs lactase enzyme supplement

 When drinking milk, pre-hydrolyzed/lactose-free milk will likely be more effective than taking lactase tablets.
 11 However, these kinds of specialized milk products may not always be a realistic option in every situation.
 In cases where you don’t have access to a lactose-free version of the dairy product you want to consume, you can try taking the lactase enzyme supplement instead.

 How much to take (dosing) - for supplements